Longheaded eagle ray: Description

 Longheaded eagle rays have a prominent cephalic fin attached to the snout, projecting up and away from the head.
 Eyes are located laterally on the dorsal side of the head.
 Spiracles are located posterior to the eyes.
 Pectoral fins are separate from, and posterior to the head.
 Longheaded eagle rays have a diamond-shaped disc with relatively large, narrowly triangular pectoral fins that round near the rear tips.
 The dorsal fin is located between the pectoral fins.
 The longheaded eagle ray lacks a caudal fin.
 The tail of the longheaded eagle ray is one of their distinguishing features, measuring up to three times their body length, tapering from base to spine.

 Color

 Longheaded eagle rays are unique in the genus Aetobatus in that they have no spotted coloration on their dorsal plane.
 The dorsal side of their disc is uniformly greenish-brown, with no apparent spotting.
 The ventral side of the disc is primarily white with green-brown mottling along the perimeter of the disc.
 Eyes are blueish-black in color.

 Size

-The disc width (DW) of male longheaded eagle rays range in size from 233-543 millimeters.
+The disc width (DW) of male longheaded eagle rays range in size from 233 to 543 millimeters.
 Females have a disc width of approximately 243-578 millimeters.
 The smallest free-swimming specimen observed was 233 mm.
 In Northeast India, two specimens measuring 790 and 830 mm DW were recorded.
 A specimen collected in North Kuwait measured 900 mm DW.